enhanced-primate/blaze-keys/README.md

 ### Future work

 - [ ] Improve macOS support (please see the [issue](/../../issues/1)).
+  - It should work fine on macOS (it has been tested briefly), but I'm in no position to guarantee this - especially for different terminal emulators.
 - [ ] Support other shells, such as `fish`.

 ## Try it out